Why did God allow my husband to cheat on me?

 Was I perfect in our marriage?
 No, not by a long shot, but I would have never had sex with another man.

-After years of pain and sorrow over my dead marriage, I am sitting her today (remarried to the man that once cheated on me) and I still wonder just what God sees that I can't.
+After years of pain and sorrow over my dead marriage, I am sitting here today (remarried to the man that once cheated on me), and I still wonder just what God sees that I can't.

 I can look at the Bible and understand a few basic truths about why God allowed my husband to cheat.

 I may have assumed too much to think my husband was incapable of this kind of betrayal because we all sin and fall short of the glory of God, so why would this be any different?

 So rewritten this would answer our question ...
 Why did God allow my husband to cheat?
 Do you see this?
-And we know that in all things… even our husband cheating on us, God is working for our good, according to HIS purpose.
+And we know that even our husband cheating on us in all things, God is working for our good, according to HIS purpose.

-I want you to read the story of Joseph, and consider that you are Joseph and Joseph's brothers are your husband and the "other woman."
-While we don't know what will become of our story yet, and we may not be able to see our story the way we can see Joseph's we do see the same God.
+I want you to read the story of Joseph and consider that you are Joseph and Joseph's brothers are your husband and the "other woman."
+While we don't know what will become of our story yet, and we may not be able to see our story the way we can see Joseph's, we do see the same God.
 We love and serve the God of Joseph, and there is hope in that.